Most

 record.

-such estimates of ancient divergence times likely contain substantial
+estimates of ancient divergence times could contain substantial

 error caused by uncertainty of the molecular clock assumptions,